prasannasv/isha-carpool/README.md

 ## Summary
 So, in summary, I built this app, that
-* Sparkjava framework to deliver both the static files like js, images, css etc., and the dynamic web app built over Java 8,
-* uses closure templates,
 * authenticates the user through Sign-in with Google,
 * persists information in MongoDb through Morphia,
 * renders json blobs over /api/ endpoints, html templated with closure, and static files, all from the same Sparkjava framework (I may eventually move the client app to a separate repo and framework),